 It’s not clear where Beijing’s city center is.
 It could be around Wangfujing Pedestrian Street or perhaps near Quianmen Street.
 Both streets are full of character and close to the Forbidden City.
 The Guomao area and Sanlitun offer great shopping and dining, but there is nothing to see there.
 You see, it’s not easy to choose a place to stay in Beijing.
 That’s why we stayed in two places: in the Crowne Plaza near Wangfujing Street and in the Wanda Vista in Guomao (formerly Sofitel).
 Both fantastic experiences!

 While Beijing offers a brilliant glimpse into traditional China, Shanghai showcases the best of modern China.
-It is one of the coolest cities in the world.
+The largest city in China is also one of the coolest cities in the world.
 The Shanghainese are the most cosmopolitan people in China, they speak good English and have seen the world.
 In Shanghai you’ll find the best food, fantastic nightlife and fabulous hotels.
 Not to mention its outstanding architecture.
 There is plenty of European heritage, beautiful Chinese temples and ultramodern skyscrapers.
 Shanghai should satisfy anybody’s needs.

 The enormous International Settlement is where colonial architecture is.
 The nicest part is the French Concession and “The Bund” (embankment) next to the Huangpu River.
 The city center revolves around the enormous People’s Square (People’s Park).
 Likewise, the Municipal People’s Government, the Shanghai Grand Theater and the Shanghai Museum are on the square.
 The cool pedestrian Nanjing Road connects it with the Bund.
 The flashy Pudong district showcases the best of Chinese contemporary architecture.
 Its famous skyline, located directly across the Bund is called Lujiazui.
 The fantastic four are located here: the Oriental Pearl Tower, the Jin Mao Tower, the Shanghai World Financial Center, and the Shanghai Tower.